konstantinpavlikhin/Watchdog/Readme.md

 # Watchdog

-Watchdog is a simple application registration framework based on the DSA/ECDSA signatures.
+Watchdog is a simple registration framework for OS X apps.

+## Watchdog features
+* Drop-in component for application registration.
+Watchdog has clear API, trivial to install to your project.
+* No heavyweight dependancies — framework doesn't rely on ugly OpenSSL library and uses modern Security.framework APIs.
+* Watchdog utilizes robust and secure industry standart DSA/ECDSA signature algorithms.
+* Watchdog seamlessly supports both DSA and ECDSA serials — just set an appropriate public key.

 ## What Watchdog is not

 Watchdog has nothing to do with with trial periods or evaluation launches count.
 It's up to you to implement an appropriate `TrialController` with behavior specific to your domain.
 There are numerous ways you can implement a trial.
-For example, some applications allow limited time of an unrestricted app usage, some allow limited number of launches when in trial mode, some just restrict feature set and so on...
+For example, some applications allow limited time of an unrestricted app usage, some allow limited number of launches in trial mode, some just restrict feature set and so on...
 There is no possibility (an need) to abstract this stuff into Watchdog.

 ## Adding Watchdog to your project